seidenstrasse/sss7modem/README.md

     the frame is considered timed out and all received data can be dropped.
 - Incoming messages are stored in a fifo until the application retrieves them.
 - The receive fifo has a size of at least 2 messages.
-- If the fifo is full new messages will be dropped, until the application retrieves a message.
+- If the fifo is full new messages will override the older ones.
+    It is up to the application retrieve message in time.
-- Even if sending was successful, there is still a chance that the receiver could not receive the frame due to missing buffer space or not enough processing time to react. **Important messages should utilize a ack-mechanism.**
+- Even if sending was successful, there is still a chance that the receiver could not receive the frame due to missing buffer space or not enough processing time to react.
+    **Important messages should utilize a ack-mechanism.**
 - It is up to the application to resend messages in case of a collision/missing ack.

 ### Planned API